The Neijing Tu

 The Waterwheel and the Pump

 The Neijing Tu shows energy (Qi) flowing through the body like water through a landscape.
-In Daoist practice, the goal is to reverse the normal flow of Qi, moving it upward against gravity—like water flowing up a mountain.
-This reversal is called "Neidan" (Internal Alchemy), and it is believed to lead to longevity and spiritual refinement.
-The diagram maps specific points and pathways where Qi flows, creating a geography of energy within the body.
-It shows that energy is not just a physical phenomenon, but something that can be cultivated and directed through practice.
+The practitioner's goal is to reverse the normal downward flow of Qi — moving it upward against gravity, like water flowing up a mountain.
+This reversal is called Neidan (Internal Alchemy): a practice of refining the body's raw energy into something finer, the way a smelter refines ore.

 From External Physics to Internal Experience